 5. Are you (or the blog post author) an expert on the topic you’re writing about?

 Several years back, Google came out with some guidelines on E-A-T, which stands for expertise, authoritativeness and trust.
-You can read more about it here, but Google has gone on record saying that it is a part of their algorithm.
-The details of exactly how remain unknown, but the idea is that for certain content niches (primarily ones where misinformation can result in actual harm to your life and well-being, like medical information, legal advice or finance), Google has stricter qualifications for the results.
+You can read more about it here, but Google confirmed that it’s a part of their algorithm.
+The details of exactly how, remain unknown, but the idea is that for certain content niches (primarily ones where misinformation can result in actual harm to your life and well-being, like medical information, legal advice, or finance), Google has stricter qualifications for the results.

 6. How is the user experience on your blog, particularly on mobile?

 Have you checked?
-When was the last time you spent 30 minutes on your iPhone, navigating through your blog the way a user would?
-We do this manually for each site we audit and there are a few big things we’re looking for:
+When was the last time you spent 30 minutes on your phone, navigating through your website the way a user would?
+Here are some things to look for.

-Security – users care about this now more than ever.
+Security – Users care about this now more than ever.
 It ties back to the topic of trust.
 Make sure your blog is on a secure server (https vs http).
 If you’re not, reach out to your hosting provider today and they can help!

 7. What is the ad experience like?

-For publishers, traffic equals revenue.
-And because often times, the majority of that revenue comes from display ads, it’s critical that they’re, well, on the page where users can see them.
+For publishers monetizing with display media, traffic equals revenue.
 We believe you can have ads on your posts and also have great success with organic search.
 Make sure ads don’t pop up over the content, or pop up at all for that matter.
-Videos shouldn’t auto play, especially with sound, this is such an awful experience for the user.
+Videos shouldn’t auto play, especially with sound.

 Don’t overdo it on the number of ads per post.
-A major benefit of being a SHE Media Partner is that we work with you to find just the right set up for your ads.
-The content on your pages should load before your ads, this takes a lot of the general annoyance from the user.
+A major benefit of being a SHE Media Partner is that we work with you to find just the right setup for your ads.
+The content on your pages should load before your ads because this takes a lot of the general annoyance from the user.

 Read more on how to make more money with the same number of ads.

-Think to yourself, if you were the searcher and you landed on your post, would you be satisfied?
+Think to yourself, if you were a user landing on your post, would you be satisfied?
 If not, what is it missing?
 A good place to check is the Google search results.
 Google the search query that would make the most sense for your almost-published new piece and see who is actually ranking.
 Do what they do but better!
 Look at article length, information included, media assets like images, video or infographics, etc. Provide useful information to the reader and make it interesting.

 Organic search traffic doesn’t happen overnight for most bloggers.
-It can take many months and lot of hard work on a consistent basis.
+It can take many months and a lot of hard work on a consistent basis.
 But keep writing interesting articles for your audience, optimize your posts and value your user above your revenue.
-It will pay off in the long run!
+It will pay off in the long run.